sanoj-s/joq-web-sel/README.md

 	 </test> <!-- Test -->
         </suite> <!-- Suite -->

-NOTE: If you need run on different browsers, you can mention firefox or edge or ie or safari or headless for the **browserName** parameter in the above testng.xml code.
+**NOTE:** If you need run on different browsers, you can mention firefox or edge or ie or safari or headless for the **browserName** parameter in the above testng.xml code.
 If you need to run as Selenium Grid mode, just specify the values for **gridIP** and **gridPort**.
 For local execution, you just leave **gridIP** and **gridPort** as blank but need the **browserName** parameter value.
 For more about Selenium Grid setup, please visit https://journeyofquality.com/2022/01/26/a-variant-selenium-grid-4/

+**Perform Lighthouse Audit**
+<br>This automation framework supports the lighthouse audit on the website with different categories such as performance, accessibility, SEO, best practices, and PWA.
+You can use **startLighthouseAudit** keyword of the UtilityActions class.
+Once the audit is completed the framework will generate the audit report in the **\Reports\Lighthouse_Audit** folder of the project structure.
+The prerequisites for the Lighthouse audit is to install the **lighthouse** node module package on your system.
+For more details about Lighthouse setup, please visit https://journeyofquality.com/2021/12/21/turn-on-your-lighthouse/.
+Below is the sample code for reference:
+<br>`new UtilityActions().startLighthouseAudit(driver.getCurrentUrl(), "performance,seo", "no");`

 I hope this automation framework will help to kickstart your automation scripting from the base level.

 Get your latest releases from https://github.com/sanoj-s/snj-selenium-java/releases